Jaynagar Majilpur: Temperature

 The annual mean temperature is 26.8 °C; monthly mean temperatures are 19 to 30 °C. Summers (March–June) are hot and humid, with temperatures in the low 30s Celsius; during dry spells, maximum temperatures often exceed 40 °C in May and June.
 Winter lasts for roughly 2 1/2 months, with seasonal lows dipping to 9 to 11 °C in December and January.
 May is the hottest month, with daily temperatures ranging from 27 to 37 °C; January, the coldest month, has temperatures varying from 12 to 23 °C. The highest recorded temperature is 43.9 °C, and the lowest is 5 °C. The winter is mild and very comfortable weather pertains over the city throughout this season.
 Often, in April–June, the city is struck by heavy rains or dusty squalls that are followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.
 These thunderstorms are convective in nature, and are known locally as Kal'bôishakhi, or Nor'westers in English.

 Rainfall

 Rains brought by the Bay of Bengal branch of the south-west summer monsoon lash Jaynagar Majilpur between June and September, supplying it with most of its annual rainfall of about 1,850 mm (73 in).
 The highest monthly rainfall total occurs in July and August.
-In these months often incessant rain for days brings live to a stall for the town dwellers.
+In these months often incessant rain for days brings live to a stall for the city dwellers.
 The city receives 2,528 hours of sunshine per year, with maximum sunlight exposure occurring in March.
 Jaynagar Majilpur has been hit by several cyclones; these include systems occurring in 1737 and 1864 that killed thousands.